berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 GLX RED SIZE must meet or exceed the specified minimum values.
 In the case of GLX BUFFER SIZE, preference is given based on how close the visual's attribute value is to the specified value.
-(Attributes that are matched in this manner have minimum, smallest listed as their selec- tion criteria in Table 2.)
+(Attributes that are matched in this manner have minimum, smallest listed as their selection criteria in Table 2.)
 In the case of GLX RED SIZE, if the specified value is non-zero, then preference is given to visuals with the largest value for this attribute; otherwise preference is given to visuals with the smallest value.
 (Attributes that are matched in this manner have